 Local citations are mentions of a local business, which includes NAP data.
 Local citations may or may not include a link to your website.
 There are generally two strategies for getting local citations:

-- Get the local listings yourself
+- Get the local listings yourself.

-- Hire someone else to get them for you
+- Hire someone else to get them for you.

 Taking the time to get local citations yourself can be a really big project, especially if you’re in a competitive industry in your area.

 If you’re a local business (SMB) in a fairly non-competitive market, then getting a handful of local citations manually is a good strategy.
 If that’s the case, a non-competitive local SEO strategy for local citations is to get these listings:

-- Google My Business
+- Google Business Profile.

 - Yahoo!
-Local (currently requires a payment to Yext)
+Local (currently requires a payment to Yext).

-- Apple Maps
+- Apple Maps.

-- Bing Places for Business
+- Bing Places for Business.

-- Angie’s List
+- Angie’s List.

-- Home Advisor
+- Home Advisor.

 The last two on the list are specific to certain industries, and you’ll want to search certain directories that are specific to your local business’ industry.

 Submitting to directories (and getting listed) will allow your local business to take advantage of what’s often referred to as “barnacle SEO.”

 Getting listed on those sites will bring the business leads, as they’re ranking well in Google.

 Once you have secured (and verified) those local listings, the next local SEO strategy is to get listed with the main data aggregators.
 There are three:

 Be sure you’re using the correct NAP data and website URLs, as once the data aggregators get hold of your data, it’s tough to get it corrected and updated and can take quite some time.

-Using a Third Party for Local Citations & Listings
+Using A Third Party For Local Citations & Listings

 Several third-party businesses allow you to submit your local business listing to them (the NAP data, short and long descriptions, URLs, etc.), and they will then use their connections to get that data on other websites.

 These third-party services include:

-- Advice Local
+- Advice Local.